LPLP-ghacc/Person-Info/README.md

 # Person Info

-programming collab with https://github.com/MrMaksis, designed to find famous people by keyword
+programming collab with <a href="https://github.com/MrMaksis">mr-maksis</a>, designed to find famous people by keyword